cabinz/cbias/src/frontend/README.md

-You can imagine the translation process done by front end as a tiny [Visitor](SysYVisitor.java) traveling through the parse tree with tools in both hands -- a mini hammer [Builder](IRBuilder.java) and a dictionary [Scope](Scope.java), knocking up in-memory IR constructs one by one.
+You can imagine the translation process done by front end as a tiny [Visitor](SysYVisitor.java) traveling through the parse tree with tools in both hands -- a mini hammer [Builder](IRBuilder.java) and a dictionary [Scope](Scope.java), knocking up in-memory IR constructs one by one :D

 Finally, [Emitter](IREmitter.java) is the one to emit the in-memory IR in text-based format when needed.